Rishabh-malhotraa/caucus/Setting up Database.md

-# Guide to Setup up mock data in MongoDB
+# Guide to Setup up mock data in PostgreSQL

-You can also follow [this video guide](https://www.youtube.com/watch?v=fZQI7nBu32M) to set up MongoDB
+You can also follow [this video guide](https://www.youtube.com/watch?v=fZQI7nBu32M) to set up PostgreSQL

 1. **Download PostgreSQL and pg-admin4(optional).**
    - [PostgreSQL](https://www.postgresql.org/download/)